-In this paper, we propose PVLFF, a system for open-vocabulary panoptic segmentation that reconstructs a scene implicitly as a neural radiance field, while simultaneously optimizing panoptic feature fields for scene understanding in an open-set.
-We distill off-the-shelf vision-language embeddings into a semantic feature field, and train an instance feature field from object-agnostic 2D proposals through contrastive learning.
+In this paper, we proposed PVLFF, a system for \emph{open-vocabulary} panoptic segmentation that reconstructs a scene implicitly as a neural radiance field, while simultaneously optimizing panoptic feature fields for scene understanding in an open set.
+We distill off-the-shelf vision-language embeddings into a semantic feature field, and train an instance feature field from \emph{object-agnostic} 2D proposals through contrastive learning.
 We showed that decoupling the features into two branches enhances the robustness and capacity of the neural scene representation.
-We validated our model design and evaluated against state-of-the-art semantic and panoptic segmentation methods on different datasets.
+We validated our model design and evaluated against the state-of-the-art semantic and panoptic segmentation methods on different datasets.

-A part which was only partly studied in this work is the \emph{query-dependency} of the instance segmentation in open-vocabulary panoptic segmentation systems.
-For example, when asking the system to segment individual keys of a keyboard vs. the entire keyboard, the correct segmentation would be different.
-In our system, the instance segments are learned directly from object-agnostic 2D proposals, which do not take into account the query.
-As a consequence, we inherit the object instance bias in those initial 2D segmentation proposals.
-Future work might focus on making the clustering step dependent on the query or otherwise producing a panoptic segmentation which takes into account the query.
+An aspect that was partly studied in this work is the \emph{query-dependency} of instance segmentation in open-vocabulary panoptic segmentation systems.
+For example, the correct segmentations of individual keys on a keyboard \textit{vs.} the entire keyboard would be different.
+In our system, the instance segments are learned directly from the \emph{object-agnostic} 2D proposals, which do not take into account the query.
+As a consequence, we inherit the object instance bias in those precomputed 2D segmentation proposals.
+Future work might focus on developing a \emph{query-dependent} clustering algorithm for an interactive panoptic scene understanding system.